 If you have ever visited our office, you know there is a massive pile of recycling by the front door.
 The Skagway recycling program is very small and a work in progress, so we currently take all of our recycling to Whitehorse, Yukon.
-We commit to buying recycled goods whenever possible as well.
+We commit to buying sustainable and recycled goods whenever possible as well.

 Every other Monday in the Beyond Skagway tours HQ, we have a paid company meeting, where guides take turns educating us on something that interests them.
 These topics are heavy on historical and cultural emphasis.